1. Introduction to Small Machine Embroidery

 Weekly Maintenance

-- Replace needles every 8–10 hours of stitching or if bent/dull, as they can cause thread breaks and fabric damage.
+- Replace needles every 8–10 hours of stitching or if bent/dull.

-- Ensure a 0.1–0.2mm gap between the rotary hook tip and needle for proper hook-to-needle clearance.
+- Maintain a 0.1–0.2mm gap between the rotary hook tip and needle; adjust tension discs and springs as needed.

 8. Conclusion: Matching Machines to Your Needs

-Choosing the right embroidery machine involves balancing your creative aspirations with practical considerations like space and budget.
-Whether you're a hobbyist or a small business owner, understanding your specific needs will guide you to the perfect machine.
-For compact spaces, machines like the Brother SE600 offer a blend of sewing and embroidery functions, while the Brother PE535 focuses solely on embroidery.
-Consider factors such as hoop size, built-in designs, and ease of use to ensure your machine aligns with your project goals and workspace limitations.
+Select a machine that balances creativity with practical constraints like space and budget.
+For compact setups, the Brother SE600 blends sewing and embroidery; the Brother PE535 focuses purely on embroidery.
+Consider hoop size, built-in designs, and ease of use so your machine aligns with project goals and workspace limitations.
+Compare SE600’s space-saving appeal with the PE800’s larger design field to match your priorities.

 9. Embroidery Machine FAQ